VarunGorti/vgorti/content/posts/gto_explained_1.md

 # What next?

-All this was pretty neat but doesn't give that much practical advice on what to do in any hands yet.
-Nevertheless, these concepts are so foundational that I think it makes sense as the first of the 25 hours of study, and I'll pivot to focusing on some more practical advice going forward.
+All this was pretty neat, but it's a little contrived.
+All the above examples use weird ranges and focus on river decisions only, and thus don't shed much light on what we should actually do in our real hands.
+Nevertheless, these concepts are so foundational that I think it was still worth spending some of our precious 25 hours of study time on, and I'll pivot to focusing on some more practical advice going forward.

-*Bring a man a cookie, and you feed him for a session.
-Teach a man some poker, and perhaps he'll get some chips too!*
+*Give a man a cookie, and you feed him for a session.
+Teach a man some poker, and maybe next time he'll provide the snacks!*